Connect a Workspace to Your InterSystems Server

 /.vscode/launch.json, for debugging configurations.
 See Run and Debug Your ObjectScript Code for information about how to use this file.

 When you open a folder in VS Code (using the File > Open Folder... menu option, for example), VS Code checks for the existence of these files within a /.vscode/ subfolder and attempts to initialize any settings it finds within them.
-This means that once you have defined a connection to an InterSystems server within a local workspace folder’s /.vscode/settings.json file, that connection is made available whenever that folder is open as the current VS Code workspace.
+This means that once you have defined an active connection to an InterSystems server within a local workspace folder’s /.vscode/settings.json file, that connection is available whenever that folder is open as part of the current VS Code workspace.

-See Edit Code Locally on Your Client Machine to connect a local workspace folder to an InterSystems server and get started with client-side editing.
+See Edit Code from a Client File System to connect a local workspace folder to an InterSystems server and get started with client-side editing.

 On the other hand, server-side editing involves enacting changes to code directly on the server.
 This may be preferable in situations where source control solution interfaces directly with your server.